 On the other hand, a true continuous controller never stops measuring the process variables.
 It receives a continuous signal from its sensors and applies a continuous stream of control efforts to the process.
 The sampling interval is effectively zero.
 In the level control example mentioned earlier, the controller reacts to every infinitesimal change in the tank level, with no time out for any computations.

-The design of any computer-based control system must address the scarcity of data that results from sampling.
+Design strategies The design of any computer-based control system must address the scarcity of data that results from sampling.
 The simplest and most popular design strategy is to run the computer so fast that the sampling interval approaches zero and the sampled signal appears continuous.
 This allows the computer to use control algorithms based on the more traditional principles of continuous control.

 Shortening the sampling interval also seems like a good way to prevent fluctuations in the process variables from going entirely unnoticed between samples.
 However, excessively fast sampling rates waste computing resources that might be better used for other purposes, such as interfacing with the operator or logging historical data.

 Furthermore, it is possible to achieve comparable results with slower sampling rates, provided the original continuous signal can be reconstructed from the sampled data.
 Figure 3 shows how this can be accomplished for a particularly simple application where the original signal is known to be a low-frequency sine wave.
 The original sine wave (Figure 3a) has been sampled by a control computer, resulting in a sample set (Figure 3b).
 In Figure 3c, the computer has found the lowest frequency sine wave that fits the sampled data.
 For this application, the computer needed only two samples from each cycle of the sine wave to completely reconstruct the original signal.
 Any additional samples would have been superfluous.